azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/mon-burmese.md

 The Mon-Burmese script developed from [the Pallava script](https://en.wikipedia.org/wiki/Pallava_script).
 Thus, the script is connected with the [Tamil](https://en.wikipedia.org/wiki/Tamil_script), [Grantha](https://en.wikipedia.org/wiki/Grantha_script), [Khmer](https://en.wikipedia.org/wiki/Khmer_script), [Cham](https://en.wikipedia.org/wiki/Cham_script), and [Kawi](https://en.wikipedia.org/wiki/Kawi_script) scripts.

 Mon-Burmese is an **abugida** that constructs syllables by affixing vowel signs to its independent consonants, differing from alphabetic scripts like Latin and Greek that treat vowels as distinct units.
-What this means is that there are no letters representing consonants or vowels on their own--each letter represents a syllable unit.
+What this means is that there are no letters representing consonants or vowels on their own—each letter represents a syllable unit.

 ## Writing System